peterhinch/micropython-font-to-py/README.md

 hardware.

 His `font_to_py.py` solution has not been implemented here because the font files are incompatible with existing device drivers and GUI projects.
+Its use should be considered for new projects.

 # Licence